Timepiece laying on a book

 “This is How You Lose the Time War” (2019) by Amal El-Mohtar and Max Gladstone

-The Uncorked Librarian reviews, “The first half of the novel is a bit abstract.
+The Uncorked Librarian adds: “The first half of the novel is a bit abstract.
 You might wonder what the heck you’ve gotten yourself into.
 However, once you get your feet planted firmly on the ground of the plot, the story picks up and starts making more sense.
 We can’t promise you’ll love or even understand ‘This Is How You Lose The Time War’ – we aren’t sure we do.
 However, this is truly one of the most unique sci-fi and LGBTQ+ time travel romance books on this reading list – written by two authors.
 Also, maybe crack out the dictionary…”

 “In a creative telling between two gifted authors—each writing only as their characters, Red and Blue, in a back-and-forth exchange—the novella follows the rival time-traveling military agents from a warring future as they first taunt each other, then fall in love over the course of correspondence … all while engaging in various missions to change events from the past and ensure the survival of their faction in the present/future,” explains Reader’s Digest.